carloscortonc/cli-er/docs/features.md

 5. `/index.js` - named import  (`cmd`)
 6. `/cli.js` - named import  (`cmd`)

+## Bash completion
+`cli-er` includes a command to generate bash-completions for the cli.
+This can be configured through [`CliOptions.completion`](/docs/cli-options.md#completion), to change the name of such command, or to disable this behaviour.
+The script was tested with `bash` version 3.2.57 and `zsh` version 5.9.
+You can check [here](/examples/docker/completions.sh) the generated script for docker example.

 ## Debug mode
 When active, the library will generate debug logs warning about problems, deprecations or suggestions.
 Two types exist:
 - `WARN`: to indicated misused or deprecated options.